MGPoirot/web2mp3/README.md

     increasing file size.
 Default is `320` kB/s.
 Common values are 64 (very low quality), 128 (low quality), 192 (medium quality), 256 (high quality) and 320 (very high quality).

+### download_daemon.py command line arguments
+In general DAEMONS are headless background processes.
+For this application, DAEMONs are used to perform the downloading of audio and cover images, and mp3 meta-data tags.

+By performing these tasks in the background, the semi-supervised process of matching audio with meta-data is not interrupted.

+After each match, songs are stored in the song data base (SDB).
+DAEMONs will attempt to process any unprocessed song the the SDB and finish when there is nothing left.
+Since DAEMONs are headless by default, they store logbooks to the `.log` directory.

+* `init_daemons` When to initiate DAEMONs as string, not case sensitive.
+Options:
+  1. `'during'` or `'d'` (default)
+         DAEMONs will start downloading as soon as possible, which  is the fasted option.
+  2. `'after'` or `'a'`
+     DAEMONS will start downloading after completing the matching process of the track URL or playlist URL provided.
+This can be chosen if due to limited computing power, multiprocessing might destabilize your machine.

+DAEMONs can then be initiated manually by running `python download_daemons.py`.
+You might want to choose this for the same reason as 2) but you also have multiple URLs, or if you want to manually want to run download_daemons.py in verbose mode and do not want all tasks in the SDB to be processed straight away.

+* `max_daemons`: number of DAEMONS to spawn when download_daemons.py is called.
+Default is `4`.
+A higher number is faster but requires more computational power.

+**Verbose Mode**
+Since DAEMONS are run in the background by default, you might not immediately notice errors until checking the logs, and even then see how fast single items are being processed.
+Therefor, there is the option to run in verbose mode:

+* `verbose` Whether to run in verbose mode.
+Options are:
+    1. `False` (default)
+    Initiate DAEMONS in the background and store logs to .logs directory
+    2. `True`
+    Initiate a single process and print the logging data to the console.

+* `verbose_single` Whether to only perform a single item when in verbose mode as Boolean
+      1. `True` (default)
+         Only process a single item, then return.
+If your sole intent is to check if the downloading process succeeds or fails, this is your best option.
+Afterwards you can continue debugging or running downloads without verbose mode.
+      2. `False`
+         Keep processing items.
+If you like looking at every one of your downloads being processed this is your option.
+This might be useful when downloads only break every so often and you do no not want to find out later in the logs.

 ## Downloading Age restricted content